jdxyw/generativeart/README.md

 - Circle Grid
 - Contour Line

-For these kinds of art, the package provides as many as parameters to control the appearance.
+For these kinds of art, the package provides as many parameters to control the appearance.

 ## Install